burnsnoss/jeopardy-practice/journal/journal.md

 branch: game-select

 today we're going to get the season details from the backend which is essentially a list of episodes in that season, we're going to display them as a list of buttons essentially, just like the seasons list page.
 We also need to add sort of titles to these pages, a floating header would be perfect, but just titles are alright for now.

+new branch: game-logic

+going to try to do the fetching and some simple scaffolding for the game board